 There are 6 chapters total in the PS4 version (I don’t know about the vita version).
-The content of the game is decently proportioned (I hate playing long games).
-Story flows well into each chapters.
+The content of the game is decently proportioned (not a fan of playing long games due to having adult life’s responsibilities).
+Story flows well into each chapter.
 One thing I really enjoyed about the game is the characters illustration.
 All of them are interesting, including the monster designs.
+And of course, the sound production which most often go unnoticed but it matters a lot in horror games.
 In the game, people just keep popping up in the mansion at night.
-The mansion resembles the mansion in Resident Evil.
-Unexpected visitors arrive at the mansion after obtaining a mysterious mark.
+The mansion resembled the mansion in Resident Evil.
+Unexpected visitors arrived at the mansion after obtaining a mysterious mark.
 To get rid of the mark they must defeat the spirit that gave it to them in the first place.
 Time is ticking.
 So there is some urgency in the game; your life and those around you are on the line.

-I have found some of the choices sort of irrelevant from time to time and wouldn’t say the gameplay is its biggest strength: after all, this is a visual novel.
-But then, again, I am relatively new to the genre, so I can’t critique much on the gameplay.
-The game is engaging enough to keep me “flipping the pages”.
+Due to the cultural context, I have found some of the choices sort of irrelevant from time to time and wouldn’t say the gameplay is its biggest strength.
+After all, this is a visual novel (don’t worry visual novel fans, I am not discrediting it as a game).
+The game, however, is engaging enough to keep me “flipping the pages”.
 It’s the player duty to read the text in each chapter carefully.
-Reading the text in each chapter closely provides clues on how to defeat the boss.
-The gameplay style is definitely not intended for muscleheads who like to push buttons out of nervousness and expect to win.
-Now that is not a derogatory statement I just pointed out because I can be a bit of a musclehead myself.
-Having good reflexes don’t matter in this game.
-Instead, the game leans towards detective skills.
+Reading the text in each chapters closely provides clues on how to defeat the boss.
+The gameplay style is definitely not for the adrenaline junkies who are used to relying on their reflexes to push buttons to get by.
+Instead, the game leans toward using detective skills, which oddly makes it a relaxing horror game to play.
 This is the type of game would be fun to play with a group of female friends or with your significant other, or alone in the dark is okay too.
-It’s not that scary.
-Trust me.
-If I can do it, you can too.